Nkauerbach/SCAPP_LPI/README.md

 ### 2. Power BI Dashboard
 1. Open `Worldbank_LPI_drillllly.pbix` in Power BI Desktop
-2. Refresh data connections if prompted
+2. Refresh the data connections if prompted
-3. Navigate between pages using the page tabs at the bottom
+3. Navigate between pages, use drilldown functionality working off of the azure map

 ### 3. SQL Analysis
 1. Open SQLiteStudio or your preferred SQLite client